rohan843/dnncase/Design Diagrams/Top Level Modules.md

 1. A desktop app that can run as a self contained system on any platform.
 2. The application should have multiple toolbars.
 3. One toolbar should contain the project name, app icon, close/minimize/maximize keys.
 4. Another toolbar should contain the menus (`File`, `Edit`...).
+There should also be a `Help` menu, showing documentation links, and also updates if any.
-5. A third toolbar should contain quick access options such as undo/redo and command pallette.
+5. A third toolbar should contain quick access options such as undo/redo and command palette.
 6. Another toolbar should show the tabs currently open in the current workspace.
 7. There should be a bottom bar showing warnings, errors, git pull/push status and output format (`.ipynb` or `.py`).
 8. The main work area should display contents of the open file.
 In case the open file is a NN graph, it should show side bars for element selection (e.g., layer) and parameter selection (e.g., hyperparameters specification).